 The “Which World” method is a flexible approach that uses three divergent macro environments to shape a set of scenarios — Transformative (best case), Fortress (worst case) and Market (baseline case).
 You can use these three archetypes against any focal issue to map three worlds of divergent futures.

-Our Applied Foresight Accelerator teaches participants how to map the future of human potential across the Which World method.
+Our Foundations in Natural Foresight® teaches participants how to map the future of human potential across the Which World method.

 In this episode, we strategized against the ethics of scientific discovery to map three different responses: Adaptive, Resilient, and Transformative.